Francesco-Marhel/truthprobe-core/README.md

-Established across families: attention propagates truth frames it did not write while the feed-forward opposes the frame of its moment; the post-peak erosion is carried by the value stream on five architectures; per-category axes form a signed arrangement that converges across model families and is gated by shared knowledge, quantified as classical attenuation.
+Established across families: attention propagates truth frames it did not write while the feed-forward opposes the frame of its moment; the post-peak erosion is carried by the value stream on five architectures; per-category axes form a signed arrangement is largely shared across families, with a measurable family-specific component

 Measured boundaries: the arrangement is identifiable only where the eigengap is large; outside the peak the knowledge gate stops operating; on material without